A Guide to First Fruits

 We too are saved by the blood of an innocent lamb – Jesus’ blood.

-And Passover is followed closely in the calendar by another major holiday – and one of its names is First Fruits.
+And Passover is followed closely in the calendar by another major holiday.
+And interestingly enough, one of its names is First Fruits.

-In the Hebrew language, the First Fruits festival is known as Shavuot (Hebrew for Weeks), which takes place in the late spring.
-During First Fruits in Biblical times, Jews from other regions would travel to the temple in Jerusalem to celebrate.
-First Fruits was the time of year when God gave the Ten Commandments and the Law of Moses to the children of Israel.
+In the Hebrew culture, first fruits are often associated with Shavuot (Hebrew for Weeks), which takes place in late spring.
+During this festival in Biblical times, Jews from other regions would travel to the temple in Jerusalem to celebrate.

 This is perhaps the most significant event in the history of the Jewish people.